iceyebee/ptt_interview/README.md

     * Currently, they are hard-coded to 'GMT+08:00'
 * Enable across-the-years searching
     * Issue: Only getting month and date at the page level
     * Possible solution: Try going deeper to thread levels to get complete date format for `get_top_date()` and `get_update_date()` in ***ptt.py***.
-Or, for a less convenient solution, make **year** a user-input variable.
-If comments cross the year from original searches (assuming we can search Year 2019 and before now), their "year"s should also be adjusted.
-And this could be done by detecting **publishTime** that becomes smaller than the previous one to make adjustments to its "year".
+Or, for a less convenient solution, make **year** a user-input variable; search years in separate runs.
+If comments cross the year from original posts (assuming we can search Year 2019 and before now), their "year"s should also be adjusted.
+And this could be done by detecting **publishTime** that becomes smaller (because the month and date get smaller) than the previous one to make adjustments to its "year".

 * Add more alerts
     * Issue: Alerts are needed for nonstop crawling attempts with no items yield
 * Understand more about scrapy with Redis
     * Issue: Test master-slave mechanism
-        * Comments: The scrapy spider is kinda request-pressured, so spiders can make good use of the **request-response** mechanism, but not so sure about counting things or public variables in the public area...
-To solve this, the items could be passed as *meta* between requests instead.
+        * Comments: The scrapy spider is kinda request-pressured, so spiders can make good use of the **request-response** mechanism, but not so sure about counting things or public variables in the public area outside of this mechanism...
+If unexpected updates by another machine do happen, the items could be passed as *meta* between requests instead.
     * Issue: It does not work properly if it's restarted too soon.
     * Issue: Problem with displaying Chinese in the Redis server terminal
 * Complete docker development